Key Features of Cyprus Limited Company

 Accounting & Audit

-Cypriot Companies are required to file on an annual basis their Audited Financial Statements to the Registrar of Companies and the Tax Department.
+Cyprus Companies are required to maintain accounting records of all their transactions and to file on an annual basis their Audited Financial Statements to the Registrar of Companies and the Tax Department.

 Corporate Taxation in Cyprus